Floyd Welch, survivor of Pearl Harbor, dies at 99 - The Boston Globe

 The attack killed more than 2,400 people, including 17 from Connecticut, according to the Pearl Harbor visitors bureau.

-Mr. Floyd served on the Maryland for the entire war, earning numerous honors.
+Floyd served on the Maryland for the entire war, earning numerous honors, including American Defense Medal, the WWII Victory Medal, the American Campaign Medal, the Asiatic Pacific Campaign Medal with three stars, the Good Conduct Medal and the United States Navy Constitution Medal.

-“His was just a remarkable story of bravery, discipline, and dedication,” said Senator Richard Blumenthal.
-“He lived the word ‘hero’ in his actions, not just words, and gave it real meaning.
+“His was just a remarkable story of bravery, discipline and dedication,” U.S. Sen. Richard Blumenthal said.
+“He lived the word ‘hero’ in his actions, not just words and gave it real meaning.
 He was a hero, not just in his dedication and bravery, but also in the result of his actions, which was to save lives.”

 Advertisement

-After leaving the Navy in January 1946, Mr. Welch worked as an alarm installer, a farmer, and a milkman, before opening a construction company, Welch & Son, which built road infrastructures, foundations, and drainage systems throughout the Northeast.
+After leaving the Navy in January 1946, Welch worked as an alarm installer, a farmer and a milkman, before opening a construction company, Welch & Son, which built road infrastructures, foundations, and drainage systems throughout the Northeast.

-He leaves his wife, Marjorie, six children, 13 grandchildren, and 10 great grandchildren.
+He is survived by his wife, Marjorie, six children, 13 grandchildren and 10 great grandchildren.

 The family said a private graveside funeral service is planned.